ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingEmpiricalJetEngine.rst

 IAdvancedFixedWingEmpiricalJetEngine
 ====================================

-.. py:class:: IAdvancedFixedWingEmpiricalJetEngine
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingEmpiricalJetEngine

    object

    Interface used to access the options for the Sub/Super/Hypersonic powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingEmpiricalJetEngine

 Overview
 --------